-Considering that Alfredsson is within the top 60 in all-time goals scored and points are indicative about how well Alfredsson played during his career.
-While there are players with more points then Alfredsson that are not in the Hall of Fame like Jeremy Roenick and Vincent Damphousse, he was clearly a better player both domestically and internationally than those mentioned.
+Considering that Alfredsson is within the top 70 in all-time goals scored and points is indicative of how well Alfredsson played during his career.
+While there are players with more points than Alfredsson who are not in the Hall of Fame, like Jeremy Roenick and Vincent Damphousse, he was clearly a better player both domestically and internationally than those mentioned.

-When you factor in his consistency across his 18-year career, his amazing play during his peak seasons; the case only gets stronger.
+When you factor in his consistency across his 18-year career and his amazing play during his peak seasons, the case only gets stronger.
 While the analytic side usually doesn’t factor into the decision, it’s something that must be considered in today’s game.
 Combining this with his international play does add the qualifications that he did not receive during his NHL career.

 Now, nearly eight full years after his retirement, Alfredsson has made it to the Hall of Fame.
 Following a surge of online momentum, he was named to the induction class on June 27, 2022.
 Alfredsson’s induction took place alongside fellow Swedes Daniel and Henrik Sedin.
 While the Senators don’t have the storied history of an Original Six team, Alfredsson is the first legend of the team and now has rightfully been honoured.
 Who could be the next Senators inductee?
 Erik Karlsson became the prototype for the modern offensive-defenseman but saw his production drop harshly.
 Perhaps a decade from now Brady Tkachuk or Tim Stützle will have carved themselves a place in the hall.
 But for now, the Senators have their legend fully enshrined.